Mr-lsaidi/lem-in/README.md

 Lem-in project for 42 Khouribga.

 In brief, the project consists in running a certain amount of 'ants' in the fastest way possible in an 'anthill'.
-My implementation uses Dijkstra's pathfinding algorithm.
+My implementation uses `edmonds karp's max-flow` pathfinding algorithm.

 # Getting Started